ymyzk/kawasemi/docs/source/send.rst

 Simple Notification
 -------------------
-You can send a notification with a following code:
+You can send a notification to all configured channels with a following code:

 .. code-block:: python